Bug Bounty Program

 Building and Running the Libraries

 Building and running the libraries are easy as they are all completely computational.
-Follow these guides to test and run the libraries:
+Follow these guides to run and test the libraries:

 Once the tests run, you know you have successfully built the libraries and you can start looking for bugs.
 Most libraries have a function called test, run it to test the library, even in the browser.
 For example, for the JSON library.
-They usually return the number of tests that failed.
+They usually return the number of tests that failed, so expect a return of 0.

 Guarantee Certificates

 You can buy a certificate for a function guaranteeing that it is bug-free.
-If a bug is found, the money will go to the person who found the bug.
+If a bug is found, the money will go to the person who found the bug (minus a fee).
 The more people buy these, the higher the rewards for finding bugs in this function will be.
-Progsbase will issue rewards for finding bugs as well.
+The higher the reward and the longer it stands, the less likely it is that there is a bug.
+Progsbase itself will issue rewards for finding bugs as well.

 Contact Information